2023 Stanley Cup playoffs: (A1) Boston Bruins vs. (WC2) Florida Panthers

 The Boston Bruins earned the Presidents' Trophy as the NHL's best regular season team with a record-setting 135 points.
 Florida earned 92 points to finish as the Eastern Conference's second wild card.
 This was the second playoff meeting between these two teams.
 Their only previous meeting was in the 1996 Eastern Conference quarterfinals, which Florida won in five games.
 These teams split their four-game regular season series.

 The Panthers defeated the Bruins in seven games after being down 3–1 in the series, in one of the greatest upsets in NHL history.
 In game one, goaltender Linus Ullmark made 31 saves to backstop the Bruins in a 3–1 victory.
 A four-goal third period, coupled with Brandon Montour's two goals helped the Panthers win game two 6–3.
 In game three, Taylor Hall had a goal and an assist for Boston defeating Florida 4–2.
 Hall scored twice and provided two assists in game four for the Bruins, giving Boston a 3–1 series lead with a 6–2 victory.
-In game five, Carter Verhaeghe assisted on three goals including the Panthers' overtime goal scored by Matthew Tkachuk, keeping Florida alive in the series with a 4–3 victory.
+In game five, the Bruins had a chance to win the game at the end of regulation, but Sergei Bobrovsky made the save on Brad Marchand's breakaway to send the game into overtime.
+Carter Verhaeghe assisted on three goals including the Panthers' overtime goal scored by Matthew Tkachuk, keeping Florida alive in the series with a 4–3 victory.
 Tkachuk scored twice and provided an assist in a high-scoring affair between Florida and Boston in game six, defeating the Bruins 7–5 to force a seventh game.
 In game seven, after the Panthers rallied a late goal to tie the game, Verhaeghe scored in the subsequent overtime to send Florida to the second round.